danemcgibbon-bit/agent-web-gateway/README.md

 human + agent together
 ```

 **WebMCP is the ideal future, but most of the web isn't there yet.
-Agent Web Gateway gives agents a structured way through today's web — then brings people back to the real site.**
+Agent Web Gateway gives agents a structured way through today's web, then brings people back to the real site.**

 The goal is not to make agents better at scraping.